 A Victory Garden was a common practice for families before lawns replaced vegetable gardens.
 Recent events have taught us that food shortages can occur, even in modern times.
 Having your own kitchen garden right outside your back door will give you peace of mind.

-You don’t have to have a large garden to get started.
+You don’t have to have a large garden to get started growing vegetables.
 Even if you have a small space for your garden, you can start with a container garden.

 To find out how to make your own Victory Garden, take a look at this article on how to get started.